U.S. beats Iran 1-0 in a must-win World Cup match

 The U.S. had to beat Iran to advance to the Round of 16.
 The Americans next face the Netherlands on Saturday.

-Iran had to just tie in order to move on after beating Wales in a 2-0 earlier on in the competition.
+Iran had to just tie in order to move on after beating Wales 2-0 earlier on in the competition.

-Groups of good-natured U.S. and Iranian fans chanted at each other ahead of the game outside of the Al Thumama stadium on Tuesday.
+Groups of good-natured U.S. and Iranian fans chanted at each other ahead of the game outside Al Thumama Stadium on Tuesday.
 A heavy security presence made itself known to fans entering to watch the game in person and likely discouraged any conflicts.

 The stadium's roughly 44,000 fans filled the air with a cacophony of noise and cheers as soon as the match commenced, making it feel as though there were twice as many people in attendance.